njsimons/CODATA-RDA-Lesson-1/What is a DOI?.md

 The DOI is NOT by itself an indicator of open access content or a seal of quality.
 Yet information resources that are assigned DOIs tend to be of enduring value; are likely to be used and cited by others; and are maintained by a publisher or other information provider who is committed to curating and preserving the resource over time.
 Examples of research-related information resources assigned DOIs include journal articles, curated datasets, theses, conference papers, and books.

 A DOI is considered a persistent identifier because it reliably resolves to a human- and machine-readable landing page for the information resource.
-Whether or not a user can click through the landing page to fetch the resource itself depends on various circumstances unrelated to the DOI system: format of the resource, restrictions and conditions governing access; authentication requirements; software compatibility; etc.
+The DOI system is designed with the technical, bsiness, and human infrastructure required to ensure that the DOI will always point to relevant content on the Web.
+Whether or not a user can click through the landing page to fetch the full content depends on various circumstances unrelated to the DOI system: format of the resource, restrictions and conditions governing access; authentication requirements; software compatibility; etc.

-Even where the information resource is not available openly, the metadata associated with the DOI may be rich enough to provide useful data for a researcher.
+The metadata associated with the DOI is often rich enough to provide useful data for a researcher.
 This lesson and the next look at the array of useful public data associated with DOIs.